bdobyns/silver-funicular/api-lambda-mock/Readme.md

 1. From the point of view of the Product Catalog API we don't expect anyone to need to crawl the entitlement tree from a Product like *Arts and Sciences 32* to an individual leaf article.

-Or for that matter no one expects that 'counting' the 'items' at the top level of a product gives a count of the leaves.
-So making a Product not-crawlable by the provided API model probably makes sense, even though as a matter of strict fact it is crawlable.
+   * Or for that matter no one expects that 'counting' the 'items' at the top level of a product gives a count of the leaves.

+   * So making a Product not-crawlable by the provided API model probably makes sense, even though as a matter of strict fact it is crawlable.

 1. This has the side effect of forcing you to use EME to answer the question of whether a particular leaf item is contained in a particular product (e.g. "is this article in this Arts And Sciences MCMLXXVII ?").

-   You'd ask that by getting the entitlement for the Item (from it's individual leaf Product), and the entitlement for the Product you are asking the question of, and call the one of the ItemHaz apis on EME.
+   * You'd ask that by getting the entitlement for the Item (from it's individual leaf Product), and the entitlement for the Product you are asking the question of, and call the one of the ItemHaz apis on EME.

-1. Once the loopy model was corrected, we discover that the way SpringFox annotations creates model names that are non-alphanumeric, like `DeferredResult«object»` and therefore unacceptable to `aws-gateway-importer`
+1. Once the loopy model was corrected, we discover that the way SpringFox annotations creates model names that are non-alphanumeric, like `DeferredResult«object»` and therefore unacceptable to `aws-gateway-importer`.
+   * So I fixed those up to all be pure alphanumeric.

 1. The importer also does not allow content type `*/*`.
-I replaced all of these with `application/json` whether it's right or not.
+   * I replaced all
+     of these with `application/json` whether it's right or not.